sleeping-bag/sleeping-bag.github.io/about.md

 -->

-<p>Satyajit Bagchi is currently a Masters student at the Royal Institute of technology in Stockholm.
+<p>Satyajit Bagchi is currently a Mechatronics Engineer working in Stockholm.
 His hobbies include robotics, playing the guitar, reading, and referring to himself in the third person. </p>

 <!--
 <h2>Skills</h2>